5T33Z0/Clover-Crate/ACPI/README.md

 Possible combinations:
 - If both fields are left empty, `0x64`/`0xFE` will be used by default &rarr; Restarts the system via the PS2 Controller – just like a PC.
 - `0x0`/`0x0`→ uses the default `FACP` values, if present.
 Otherwise, `0x64`/`0xFE` will be used instead.
 - `0x0CF9`/`0x06` &rarr; restarts the system via PCI Bus – just like a real Mac.
-Shutdown and restart is faster but this combination does not work for all Hackintoshes.
+Shutdown and restart is faster but this combination does not work for all Systems.
 - `0x92`/`0x01`→ another possible combination.

 ## Smart UPS